Haroldajnp21/Haroldajnp21/README.md

 - 👋 Hi, I’m @Haroldajnp21.
 I, am a Electronic Engineer
 - 👀 I’m interested in iot and electronic projects with stm32, arduino, and PIC microcontrollers
-- 🌱 I’m currently learning programming on stm32 develop boards
+- 🌱 I’m currently learning programming on stm32 develop boards with hal library
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...